stakater-archive/tbd-cd-workflow/README.md

 TBD also implies deploying code from the mainline to production – which means that your mainline must always be in a state that it can be released to production.

+## No branches

+On many projects, it’s common to branch the source code to work on major new features.
+The idea is that temporary destabilization from the new code won’t affect other developers or users.
+Once the feature is complete, its branch is merged back into trunk, and there is usually a period of instability while integration issues are ironed out.
+This wouldn’t work in Chrome because we release every day.
+We can’t tolerate huge chunks of new code suddenly showing up in trunk because it would have a high chance of taking down the canary or dev channels for an extended period.
+Also, the trunk of Chrome moves so fast that it isn’t practical for developers to be isolated on a branch for very long.
+By the time they merged, trunk would look so different that integration would be difficult and error-prone.

+We do create maintenance branches before each of our beta releases, but these are really short-lived.
+Just six weeks at most, until the next beta release.
+And we never develop directly on these branches.
+Any late fixes that need to go into a release are first made on trunk, and then cherry-picked into the branch.

+One happy side-effect of this is that there’s no B-team of developers stuck working on a maintenance branch.
+All developers are always working with the latest and greatest source.

+## Runtime switches

+We don’t create branches, but we still need some way to hide incomplete features from users.
+One natural way to do this would be with compile-time checks.
+The problem with those is they aren’t much different from just branching the code.
+You still effectively have two separate codebases that must eventually be merged.
+And since the new code isn’t compiled or tested by default, it’s very easy for developers to accidentally break it.

+The Chromium project uses runtime checks instead.
+Every feature under development is compiled and tested under all configurations from the very beginning.
+We have command-line flags that we test for very early in startup.
+Everywhere else, the codebase is mostly ignorant of which features are enabled.
+This strategy means that new feature work is integrated as much as possible from the beginning.
+It’s at least compiled, and any changes to core code that need to be done are tested and exposed to users as normal.
+And we can easily write automated tests that exercise disabled features by temporarily overriding the command line.

+When a feature gets close to completion we introduce an option in chrome://flags so that advanced users can start trying it out and giving us feedback.
+Finally, when we think the feature is ready to ship, we remove the command-line flag and enable it by default.
+By this time the code has been extensively tested with automation and used by many people.
+So the impact from turning it on is minimized.

+## Gigantic amounts of automated testing

+In order to release every day, we need to have confidence that our codebase is always in a good state.
+This requires automated tests.
+Lots of automated tests.

 ## Isn’t it too risky to develop on the mainline?

 This sounds like a scary idea and many people initially balk at the idea of checking in directly to the mainline in favor of using branches which in comparison feel safe and cozy.